jjtroiano0272/meme-generator/README.md

 - [ ] Variably set svg-bg colors with vars based on data-theme. (try using a different website other than svg-backgrounds)
 - [ ] Mix general memes with AI generated emes
+- [ ] Keep last one generated in localStorage, or POST to DB